What materials can CRI provide me with for my event?

 Yes!
 Although CRI cannot help promote the sales of such items, we greatly appreciate being the beneficiary of your sale.
-All materials related to the sale should note the dollar amount per item going to the Cancer Research Institute.
-If you would like to designate proceeds from sales to CRI, please contact us to notify us and request more information.
+All materials related to the sale should note the percent of proceeds (or dollar amount per item) going to the Cancer Research Institute.
+If you would like to designate (a portion of) proceeds from sales to CRI, please contact us to notify us and for more information.

 What if a check is made out to me, not to the Cancer Research Institute?

 If a supporter makes the check payable to you, simply endorse the check with your signature, write “Payable to the Cancer Research Institute,” and submit it with a Contribution Form.